DOES AI DREAM?

 Postscript

-I don’t usually share technical details, but feel this series warrants it.
-I used Canon cameras, Canon and Zeiss lenses, lit with Astera Titan tubes, supported by Mathews grip gear and Manfrotto rigs.
-Post-production was done in Adobe Lightroom and Photoshop, where every image was shaped layer by layer.
+While technical details are not typically foregrounded, this series warrants transparency of process.
+The images were captured using Canon cameras with Canon and Zeiss lenses, illuminated with Astera Titan tubes and supported by Mathews grip equipment and Manfrotto rigs.
+Post-production was completed in Adobe Lightroom and Photoshop, where each image was constructed and refined manually through layered compositing and digital paint.

-The collection can be viewed fully on Bitcoin’s blockchain in a Parent-Child family tree, on Block 9 450x satoshis: Does AI Dream?
+The collection is inscribed fully on Bitcoin’s blockchain and presented as a parent child lineage on Block 9 450x satoshis under the title Does AI Dream?

 1 – Womb of the World – “He had thought it barren: he saw now that it was the womb of worlds, whose blazing and innumerable offspring looked down nightly even upon the earth with so many eyes.” – C.S.
 Lewis